koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 The adversary also loses if they decrypted $y \oplus s_0$ or $y \oplus s_1$ using the oracle.
 Note that this definition is not the usual *ciphertext indistinguishability*; it is indistinguishibility of a derived plain text

-### pl-NM-ATK: non-malleability up to proportional-loss
+### NMPL-ATK: non-malleability up to proportional-loss

 Again, a proper game is yet to be arrived at.
 For now, the following outline based on the definition of Bellare et. al. [@relations] is used: